T-Tatsuya-W/emailBOTC/README.md

-# emailBOTC — email-driven game toolkit
+# emailBOTC — email-driven game prototype

-This repository contains an early-stage email-driven game prototype where game prompts are sent to players via email and player actions are read back from email replies.
-The codebase provides:

-- an `EmailHandler` that sends and reads plain-text emails (SMTP + IMAP),
-- a small `Message` model and `MessageHandler` that sends game prompts and polls for replies, and
-- a minimal game driver (`main.py`) with a placeholder night-phase implementation demonstrating how messages are created and processed.

-This README documents the current game flow, the location of key classes/functions, how to configure and run the project, and a few notes/assumptions.
+This repository is an early prototype of an email-driven game (a simplified ``BotC`` style night-phase demo).
+It contains a small email utility, a message handler that sends prompts and polls for replies, a minimal game driver, and unit tests that mock email operations so you can exercise the logic without real SMTP/IMAP credentials.

 ## Current game flow (what the code does today)

-1. The driver in `main.py` constructs an in-memory `players` list and calls `nightphase(players)`.
+1. `main.py` builds a small in-memory `players` list and calls `nightphase(players)`.
-2. `nightphase` creates a `Message` object for each player describing their night prompt (how many integer responses are expected and other metadata).
+2. `nightphase` creates a `Message` dataclass instance per player describing the prompt (subject/body, expected number of integer responses, player id, etc.).
-3. The `MessageHandler` (in `utils/message_handler.py`) is created with an `EmailHandler` instance and the messages and calls `send_and_resolve_all` to:
+3. A `MessageHandler` (in `utils/message_handler.py`) is constructed with an `EmailHandler` instance and the messages. `MessageHandler.send_and_resolve_all`
+	will:
-	 - send each player's prompt email (via `EmailHandler.send_email`),
+	- send each player's prompt via `EmailHandler.send_email`,
-	 - poll the mail account using `EmailHandler.check_unread` for replies,
+	- poll for new messages using `EmailHandler.check_unread`,
-	 - match incoming replies to outstanding messages by normalized subject and sender address,
+	- match replies to outstanding messages (subject normalization + sender address),
-	 - extract integers from the reply body and validate them against `expected_response_number` and `max_player_id`,
+	- extract integers from replies and validate them against the message's `expected_response_number` and the configured `max_player_id`,
-	 - mark messages resolved when valid responses are received (otherwise re-send the prompt with an error message).
+	- mark messages resolved when valid responses are received; otherwise it re-sends the prompt with an error note.
-4. After `send_and_resolve_all` returns, `nightphase` processes resolved player actions according to role priorities (a simplified priority loop is implemented for roles like "Imp", "Poisoner", "Monk", etc.).

-Notes about this flow:
-- Matching replies depends on normalized subject text and sender addresses.
-Subjects are augmented with a unique id on send to reduce collisions.
-- Responses are parsed as integers (player id numbers).
-The handler enforces simple validation rules (range, no duplicate pair responses, and self-choice rules).
-- The implementation is intentionally simple and synchronous (polling).
-A production implementation could use IMAP IDLE, background workers, or a message queue.
+4. When `send_and_resolve_all` completes, `nightphase` applies a simple priority loop to process resolved player actions (demo logic for roles such as Imp, Poisoner, Monk, Fortune Teller is included as a placeholder).

 ## File / class / function organization